Tencent Covo-Audio: Open-Source 7B Speech AI That Hears and Talks

 | Covo-Audio-Chat-FD | Real-time conversation, interruption handling | Yes |

-The Chat-FD variant is the most interesting for production use.
-It supports true full-duplex interaction — the model can listen while speaking, handle interruptions naturally, and manage turn-taking without explicit voice activity detection.
+The Chat-FD variant is the most relevant for production use.
+It supports true full-duplex interaction — the model can listen while speaking, handle interruptions, and manage turn-taking without explicit voice activity detection.

 Benchmarks